fullfacing/keycloak4s/README.md

 **Policy Enforcement Configuration**<br/> <a name="policy-enforcement"></a>
 Request authorization in keycloak4s is performed by evaluating it against a set of policy-enforcement rules.
 The service's rules are represented by a policy configuration object.
 This object is parsed from a JSON structure, inspired by Keycloak's [policy enforcement JSON configuration][Policy-Configuration].
 Incoming requests are compared to these rules in order to determine which permissions a bearer token needs to contain.

 The configuration JSON file must be placed in a project's `resources` folder.
-Specifying the file name allows for the construction of the policy enforcement object:
+Specifying the file name allows for the construction of the policy enforcement object:<br/>
 `val policyConfig = PolicyBuilders.buildPathAuthorization("config_name.json")`.

 In our intended use case, the clients of a Keycloak realm each represent a specific API.
 Client-level roles are then created for each client as available permissions for the API, after which the roles can be assigned to users, granting permissions as required.